ClemensWittenbecher/LearningR/README.md

 # LearningR:

-TODO: Give a brief description of what your project is about
+TODO: This is a project for the introductory course on Reproducible Research with R.

 This project...